Darkness2758/Darkness2758/README.md

 - 👋 Hi, I’m @Darkness2758
 - 👀 I’m interested in Programing
-- 🌱 I’m currently learning some programing languages like Lua and React Js
+- 🌱 I’m currently learning some programing languages like Mojo and Lua

 <!---
 Darkness2758/Darkness2758 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.